My Eight Go-To Pantry Organizing Products

 In our tiny apartment in San Francisco, we used a dining room cabinet as our pantry.
-In our last house in Corte Madera, California, I was storing food in the garage — until a mischievous rat made his way into the bag of Pirate Booty.
+In our last house in Corte Madera, California, I stored food in the garage—until a mischievous rat made his way into the bag of Pirate Booty.
 My friend Ivana lives in a beautiful Arts and Crafts home in Oakland, California, and she turned her entryway coat closet into a pantry.
-Otherwise known as her "clantry" and it's fantastic.
+It's otherwise known as her "clantry," and it's fantastic.

 Lazy Susans